 All parkrun events use Age Grading to help athletes compare results.

 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.

 The start is located at the rear of Merthyr Tydfil Leisure Centre.
 There is 1 large lap followed by 1 shorter lap on tarmac paths.
 It is undulating with a number of 180 degree turns around bollards.
 The course crosses 2 bridges.
 The course is run in a clockwise direction.
 The start and finish are in the same place.

 Due to how the course narrows at certain points this event can not be run with dogs or pushchairs.

-There is ample free car parking at the rear of the leisure centre.
-The leisure centre has toilets and showers.
+There is ample free parking at the front of the leisure centre and to

 Location of startThe run starts at the rear of Merthyr Tydfil Leisure Centre.

 Getting there by public transportTrain: The main train route is Cardiff Central to Merthyr.

 Bus: From Merthyr Town Centre to the leisure village take the number E79 bus.